aantkowiak/rental-utilities-billing-system/.ai/prd.md

   - Message explains next available window.

 US-040
-- Title: Manage monthly conditions effective from day 1
+- Title: Manage monthly advances effective from day 1
 - Description: As an administrator, I want to set monthly rates, forecasts, and advancePayment effective from the first day of the month.
 - Acceptance Criteria:
   - Form fields include manager fee, unit prices, forecasts, advancePayment.